stephencookdev/moonfleetguesthouse/src/pages/room-rates.md

       cancellation.

       Otherwise, the full cost of the first night's stay will be chargeable.

-Full payment of the first night will be taken 7 days prior to your visit.
+      Payment authorisation will be taken 7 days prior to your stay.
     title: Cancellation Policy
 ---